-In addition to these responsibilities, Postgraduate Convenors are expected to attend all Student Council meetings and University Senate meetings, and must occasionally represent the SRC on relevant University academic committees.
+In addition to these responsibilities, Welfare and Equal Opportunities Officers are expected to attend all meetings of Council.
 Opportunities will also arise for election to various University committees and positions.
-The position of Postgraduate Representative is, therefore, challenging and rewarding in equal measure.

 SRC Committees and Working Groups

 The SRC may establish sub committees or working parties to consider certain areas of its work and sometimes consider policy motions.
 College Convenors may participate in the work of such committees and groups (and can suggest the establishment of new groups or committees).